Vertical sleeve gastrectomy is surgery to help with weight loss. The surgeon removes a large portion of your stomach.

 Weighing less should also make it much easier for you to move around and do your everyday activities.

 This surgery alone is not a solution to losing weight.
 It can train you to eat less, but you still have to do much of the work.
-To lose weight and avoid complications from the procedure, you will need to follow the exercise and eating guidelines that your doctor and dietitian gave you.
+To lose weight and avoid complications from the procedure, you will need to follow the exercise and eating guidelines that your surgeon and dietitian give you.